Molunerfinn/node-github-profile-summary/README.md

 First generate a token at https://github.com/settings/tokens

-Then You need to create a `.env` file in the project folder.
+Then you need to create a `.env` file in the project folder.

 The `.env` file looks like: